 A: I’m not sure I’m best positioned to comment.
 Or rather, there are others far more active than I on the London scene who would be better informed.
-I am happy looking after my own projects and keeping the inertia moving forwards as best I can.
+I am happy looking after my own projects and keeping the inertia moving forward as best I can.
 How that fits into the wider scene I’m unclear.
-There’s certainly a lot of activity and the quantity of London based players is probably ten fold what it was when I first started playing.
+There’s certainly a lot of activity and the quantity of London based players is probably tenfold what it was when I first started playing.
 I’m reminded of a BBC interview with John Stevens by Brian Morton in the early nineties.
 He was asked how he felt the scene had changed since the sixties and he said, if I remember correctly, that fundamentally it hadn’t.
 Placing myself purely as an observer, an outsider peering in, maybe that comment is still true.
-Venues come and go, players arrive and leave, playing opportunities accelerate and decrease but the flow and flux of the music is ever present.
+Venues come and go, players arrive and leave, playing opportunities accelerate and decrease but the flow and flux of the music are ever-present.
 Maybe that’s what John meant.
 The music is the only true currency.

-Q: In an old interview in 2006, talking about the so called New London Silence movement, you said that “certain players who were moving in very minimal areas have got a bit more expansive, and their sound has become richer.”
+Q: In an old interview in 2006, talking about the so-called New London Silence movement, you said that “certain players who were moving in very minimal areas have got a bit more expansive, and their sound has become richer.”
 Then you added: “We’re definitely in a period of transition and, of course, it’s difficult to talk about it properly until a few years down the line.”
 Now that a few years have passed by, what would you say?

 A: Ha!
 Well, not sure I’ve really spent much time thinking about it recently.
 With one or two exceptions, it would seem that all the principle participants of that movement are happily working in a variety of different musical areas.
 We can all draw from the experiences of those times and apply them to the here and now.
-Sorry it’s a short answer and not more thorough but I don’t think I can be a spokesperson for others or that they would want me to.
+Sorry, it’s a short answer and not more thorough but I don’t think I can be a spokesperson for others or that they would want me to.
 They would have to tell their own story.

 Q: Thanks for telling yours.
 Is there anything that you would like to add?
 Or something you would like to say to our readers?

 A: Great, thanks very much.
-It was a very interesting process and gave me lots to think.
+It was a very interesting process and gave me lots to think about.
 It is Confront’s 20th anniversary next year and I’ll be celebrating with a festival night at Cafe Oto and other events.
 And rather excitingly, I’ve just received confirmation that the Hundred Years Gallery will also host an exhibition of label memorabilia and a screening of a new documentary by David Reid, he filmed and archived a lot Confront associated concert activity in the years 2002 – 2008.
-The gig at Oto is pencilled for the 8th June.
+The gig at Oto is penciled for the 8th June.
 If you happen to be in London then do come along!